 Flow conditions once again changed, and a different stream took advantage of the existing passage.
 Base levels had fallen by this stage, presumably as a result of the most recent glaciation modifying the landscape, and this stream truncated the sediments at the bottom of Dogger Bank, and carved out the canyon through the older sediments in Painters Alley, before sinking in the floor below Balcony Aven.
 Its course can be traced by thin deposits of yellow gravel which it left behind.
 These may be found on the remains of false floors high up the walls near Oxbow Aven, and on ledges on the eroded mud banks in Painter’s Alley.
 The new stream washed away the old sediment which covered our boulder, leaving behind the calcite cup as a relict, together with a few fragments of the tell-tale yellow gravel.

 This stream has long disappeared, and the boulder is once more exposed to drips from the roof.
 There is no longer any mud, however, and so a layer of white calcite flow is now spreading across the boulder.
-With good fortune, this process will continue, but the next stage in the calcite cup’s history may well be its destruction by clumsy hands, marking the arrival of Homo sapiens into the cave.
+With good fortune, this process will continue, but the next stage in the calcite cup’s history may well be its destruction by clumsy hands.